Phoenix-Finance/Phoenix-Documentation/content/options/risks.md

 # On the Risks in PPO v1.0

 Before ‘jumping into the pool’ or starting trading options on PPO v1.0, it is important to understand the potential risks of the protocol for every user.
-The liquidity/collateral pool is not risk-free, and participants can lose money/
+The liquidity/collateral pool is not risk-free, and participants can lose money.

 The risks below are presented in no particular order.